Amieeer/math-island-quest/README.md

 ## Deployment

-This project can be easily deployed using [Lovable](https://lovable.dev).
-Simply click on Share → Publish in your Lovable project.

-Alternatively, you can deploy to any static hosting service (Vercel, Netlify, etc.) by running:
+ you can deploy to any static hosting service (Vercel, Netlify, etc.) by running:

 ```sh
 npm run build